m-kru/c-option/README.md

 `opt_some_case` is common.
 Use:
 - `opt_new_type` and `opt_get_case` if your type name **does not have** the `_t` suffix,
 - `opt_new_type_t` and `opt_get_case_t` if your type name **has** the `_t` suffix.

+You can also implement a simple Perl or Python script that will automatically generate your custom option header file based on whatever input you want.

 ## Safety
 This module does not guarantee 100% safety.